digitalpeer/tinycom/README.md

 PyQt4/PySide
 ------------------
-Tinycom can use PyQt4 or PySide for its Qt API.
+TinyCom can use PyQt4 or PySide for its Qt API.
 As long as you have one installed, it will be automatically detected and used in that order at runtime.
 However, if you wish to force a specific Qt API, you can set the QT_API environment variable to one of the following values when running.